qgolsteyn/easyaspi/SPECS.md

 It is important to note that the optimization algorithm may not be able to find the best solution depending on the output of the difficulty function.

+Simple Solution:
+Looking at this website: https://ca.ixl.com/math/, I found the curriculum for grades 1 through 5.
+Looking at only addition right now I have determined these to be the following difficulty tiers.
+The idea is that each grade has 3 tiers: easy, medium and hard.
+There would be overlap, for example the hardest tier of grade 1, would be the same as the easiest tier of grade 2.
+I have broken it down into 11 difficulty tiers as follows:
+1)  adding 0,1,2 to numbers up to 10                                        (g1 easy)
+2)  adding 3,4,5 to numbers up to 10                                        (g1 medium)
+3)  adding 6,7,8,9 to numbers up to 10                                      (g1 hard, g2 easy)
+4)  adding two or three numbers, up to 2 digits, of multiples of 5 or 10    (g2 medium)
+5)  adding two or three numbers, up to 2 digits                             (g2 hard, g3 easy)
+6)  adding two numbers, up to 3 digits                                      (g3 medium)
+7)  adding three numbers, up to 3 digits                                    (g3 hard, g4 easy)
+8)  adding two numbers, up to 4 digits                                      (g4 medium)
+9)  adding two numbers, up to 5 digits                                      (g4 hard, g5 easy)
+10) adding two numbers, up to 6 digits                                      (g5 medium)
+11) adding two numbres, up to 7 digits                                      (g5 hard)

+This would be a rule set of difficulty.

 #### Hashing

 We will guarrantee some determinism in problem generation by using a seed.
 By using the same seed and